GergoOrosz/IEM-Phase-Correction/README.md

 # Setup in Reaper (DAW) Using ReaVerb Plugin

 1. In Reaper, load the track or audio you want to process.
-Alternatively create a virtual loopback from your computer's audio out to the Reaper track.
+Alternatively, create a virtual loopback from your computer's audio out to the Reaper track.
 2. Click on the FX button of the track and add ReaVerb from the plugin list.
 3. Load the FIR Filter:
    In ReaVerb, click Add > File.